abixxvii/abixxvii.github.io/_pages/about.md

 ---

 I’m a recent grad with a Master's in Mechatronics & Robotics at NYU, with a First-Class BE in Mechanical Engineering from Osmania University, India.
 I specialize in turning visionary ideas into reality.
-I love to take stuff from 0→1 (concept to prototype) and scaling them 1→n (prototype to mass deployment) across automotive, brain-computer interfaces, healthcare, wearables, and humanoid systems.
+I love to take stuff from 0→1 (concept to prototype) and scaling them 1→n (prototype to mass deployment)

 I’ve stacked hands-on wins across diverse roles.
 Interned in the automotive, medtech, sustainability, and consumer industries.
 I’ve worked with industry giants like [Coopersurgical, Inc.](https://www.coopersurgical.com/about-us/) and [Kia Motors India](https://www.kia.com/in/home.html), and took full ownership of design-to-manufacturing (high volume) at a startup in Spring '25.
 Across the board, I delivered high-impact results that truly moved the needle.

  I’m passionate about building across disciplines.
 I enjoy wearing multiple hats. whether it’s designing, fabricating, testing, or working closely with teammates to get things done.
 I bring curiosity, precision, and energy to every project I take on.

+**I am driven to work on the hard stuff, the high-risk and high-reward moonshot problems that demand audacity, resilience, and systems thinking.
+I am a zealot for tackling challenges most consider impossible, with the goal of pushing boundaries and creating breakthroughs that redefine what is possible.**

 Outside the lab or workshop, I’m an adrenaline junkie.
 I hike, bike, run, and love driving anything with wheels.
 I tinker, break, and fix my own gear because understanding how things work and making them better is just who I am.
 Surfing, scuba diving, and flying a plane are all on my radar.